 - 6.1 There should be a written procedure in place for the handling of complaints.
 A distinction should be made between complaints about the quality of a medicinal product and those relating to distribution.
-In the case of a complaint about the quality of a medicinal product, the manufacturer and/or marketing authorisation holder should be informed without delay. - 6.2 A person should be appointed by the Responsible person for handling the complaints with sufficient supporting personnel to assist him/her. - 6.3 Any complaint concerning a potential product defect or a potential falsified product should be recorded with all the original details and investigated.
-The national competent authority should be notified without delay when the complaint corresponds to a risk to the patient of to the public health. - 6.4 Any product distribution complaint should be thoroughly investigated. - 6.5 If necessary, appropriate follow-up actions should be taken after investigation and evaluation of the complaint.
-If relevant the marketing authorization holder should be informed of the nature of these actions.
+In the case of a complaint about the quality of a medicinal product, the manufacturer and/or marketing authorisation holder should be informed without delay. - 6.2 A person should be appointed for handling the complaints with sufficient supporting personnel to assist him/her. - 6.3 Any complaint concerning a potential product defect or a potential falsified product should be recorded with all the original details and investigated.
+The national competent authority should be notified without delay. - 6.4 Any product distribution complaint should be thoroughly investigated. - 6.5 If necessary, appropriate follow-up actions should be taken after investigation and evaluation of the complaint.